The 12 Days of Getting Started in Insurance at Farm Bureau

 - Agent Academies

-On the Sixth Day of Your Farm Bureau Journey
+On the Sixth Day of Training to Become an Insurance Agent

 As your experience grows, you’ll sign up for community networking events.
 Being part of a professional organization will help you stay up-to-date on the latest news and trends in the insurance industry and what’s happening in the community.

 One day, you may have the opportunity to speak at events or join an organizational committee or leadership team.
-At Farm Bureau, we encourage our agents to grow their leadership skills, and we see professional and community involvement as an important aspect of agents’ success.
+At Farm Bureau, we encourage agents to grow their leadership skills, and we see how important professional and community involvement is to agents’ success.

-On the Seventh Day of Being a Farm Bureau Agent
+On the Seventh Day of Training to Become an Insurance Agent

 You sold a Farm Bureau policy to a family member.
 Your friends and family will be helpful contacts, providing referrals to help you build your client/members list.
 If you’re looking for more ways to build relationships as an insurance agent, try these community involvement opportunities:

-On the Eighth Day of Becoming a Farm Bureau Agent
+On the Eighth Day of Training to Become an Insurance Agent

 You’ll use social media to share news and articles from Farm Bureau.
 We like to provide valuable information for potential client/members about how they can protect what matters most to them.
-As an insurance agent, you can share the content to get the word out about our services and products!
+As an insurance agent, you can share the content that people are looking for as they determine how to best protect their families and prepare for the future.

-On the Ninth Day of Becoming an Insurance Agent With Farm Bureau
+On the Ninth Day of Training to Become an Insurance Agent

 You’ll begin to notice the perks of having a flexible work schedule, and you’re getting used to your new work-life balance.
 Becoming an insurance agent means having more independence, and that comes with both perks and risks.
-As a Farm Bureau insurance agent, you’ll be your own boss, but you’ll also benefit from Farm Bureau supports like your Agency Manager and a vast collection of other resources.
+As a Farm Bureau insurance agent, you’ll be your own boss, but you’ll also benefit from the Farm Bureau support system - people like your District Manager, local financial advisor, training team and corporate marketing staff.
 Farm Bureau insurance agents enjoy many perks of owning a business:

 - Leadership opportunities